Chart Color Schemes

 AreaSearch analysis reveals Flora Hill recording weaker employment conditions than most comparable areas nationwide

-Flora Hill's workforce is highly educated with strong representation in essential services sectors.
-The unemployment rate was 5.6% as of June 2025.
+Flora Hill's workforce is highly educated with significant representation in essential services sectors.
+The unemployment rate was 5.5% as of September 2024, with an estimated employment growth of 2.6% over the past year, according to AreaSearch data aggregation.

-The area shows limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, employment increased by 0.5% while labour force increased by 1.9%, leading to a rise in unemployment rate of 1.3 percentage points.
-In comparison, Rest of Vic. saw employment fall by 0.9%, labour force contract by 0.4%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Flora Hill's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Over the year to September 2025, employment increased by 2.6%, but labour force grew slightly faster at 2.8%, leading to a marginal rise in unemployment rate.
+In contrast, Rest of Vic. saw employment contraction and a fall in labour force, with unemployment rising marginally.
+State-level data from November 2025 shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
+National employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Flora Hill's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment